San Juan, Argentina: Urban aspect

-Designed by architect Daniel Ramos Correa, the cathedral was inaugurated on December 16, 1979.
+Designed by architect Daniel Ramos Correa, the new San Juan de Cuyo Cathedral was inaugurated on December 16, 1979.
 The bell tower is a steeple of 51 meters (170 feet) in height, and features a British clock and a German carillon which sounds every 15 minutes.
 The interior is accessed through a bronze vestibule crafted Faenza, Italy with bas-reliefs of Saint Rose of Lima, Saint Louis of France, the Apostle Santiago, Saint Anne and several shields and emblems.
 In the basement of the church is the crypt, the pantheon of the bishops and the chapel of Friar Justo Santa María de Oro.